Yozey/human-motion-prediction/README.md

 Our code runs under [Tensorflow](https://github.com/tensorflow/tensorflow/) 1.0 or later.

-The code in this repository was written by [una-dinosauria](https://github.com/una-dinosauria/) and [libicocco](https://github.com/libicocco/).
+The code in this repository was written by [Julieta Martinez](https://github.com/una-dinosauria/) and [Javier Romero](https://github.com/libicocco/).

 ### Get this code and the data